FixMyStreet using Vagrant

-Note that this is just one of four ways to install FixMyStreet.
+Note that this is just one of many ways to install FixMyStreet.

 This pages describes how to use Vagrant to create a development environment where you can run the test suite and the development server, and make changes to the codebase.

 The advantage of using Vagrant is that it lets you run FixMyStreet within a virtual machine (VM), with its own system software and environment set up entirely independently of the actual machine it’s running on.
 This means you don’t have to worry about it interfering with your own machine’s operating system.
 The main disadvantage is that the virtual machine runs somewhat slower, and makes more demands on the processor, than FixMyStreet running natively.

 The basic process is to create a base virtual machine, and then provision it with the software packages and setup needed.
 There are several ways to do this, including Chef, Puppet, or the existing FixMyStreet install script (which is the method used in the example below).
 The supplied scripts will create a Vagrant VM based on the server edition of Ubuntu 12.04 LTS.
 This contains everything you need to work on FixMyStreet.